EN

 Enhanced financial control and security

-Since businesses own and administer corporate credit cards, employers can set customizable spending limits and restrict purchases based on merchant, location, type of transaction, and more—ensuring responsible use across their workforce.
+Since businesses own and administer corporate credit cards, employers can typically set customizable spending limits and restrict purchases based on merchant, location, type of transaction, and more—ensuring responsible use across their workforce.
 Employers can also quickly lock compromised cards and revoke cardholder access to employees leaving the company.

 Rewards programs and travel benefits